 On successful completion of your Honours degree course, you will be awarded a degree classification based on your unit marks.
-The final classification is determined using all unit marks at Levels 5 and 6 using two different algorithms, which are detailed in your Quick Guide to the regulations.
+The final classification is determined using all unit marks at Levels 5 and 6 using two different algorithms, which are detailed in your Quick Reference Guide to the regulations.
 If the two algorithms produce different results, you will be awarded the higher class of degree.

-If you have joined Level 6 having completed a Foundation Degree (FdA) the final classification is determined using only your unit marks at Level 6.
+If you have joined Level 6 through either the Recognition of Prior Learning (RPL) route or having completed a Foundation Degree (FdA), the final classification is determined using only your unit marks at Level 6.

-For further information on progression, awards and classifications, please visit https://my.aub.ac.uk/viewpoint/
+For further information on progression, awards and classifications, please visit https://viewpoint.aub.ac.uk